Brian Dooreck MD

 What are the symptoms of peptic ulcer disease?

 It is important to note that many people with peptic ulcers may not experience symptoms.
-For those that do, burning stomach pain is the most common peptic ulcer symptom.
-The discomfort is made worse by stomach acid, especially on an empty stomach.
+Burning stomach pain is the most common peptic ulcer symptom for those who do.
+The discomfort is worsened by stomach acid, especially on an empty stomach.
 Some other common peptic ulcer symptoms include:

 Intolerance to fatty foods